shards of moon-glow hovering

 The preserve is mainly a small karst formation with a cave underneath.
 The sign said that the cave is 85 feet by 45 feet, but only 2 feet high at its highest.
 The cave entrances have been gated off in such a way that bats and other wildlife can get in and out, but snooping kids are prevented from entering.

-Later in the evening I walked back up with my camera and see if I could get a few pictures.
+Later in the evening I walked back up with my camera to see if I could get a few pictures.

 This is one of the caves that had naturally collapsed so there was no need to block it off.
 It’s now just a two foot deep hole.